Konamiman/Nextor/README.md

 Except for those obtained via `apt`, you'll need to place these tools at a suitable location to be able to use them, e.g. `/usr/bin`.

-Once the tools are in place you can use the following scripts to build the various components of Nextor:
+There are five makefiles that will take care of building the different components of Nextor.
+Once the tools are in place you can just `cd` to the appropriate directory and run `make`:

-  * `source/kernel/compile.sh`: builds the kernel ROM files and copies them to the `bin/kernels` directory.
-Can be executed as `compile.sh drivers` to only compile the drivers.
+* `source/kernel`: builds the kernel ROM files and copies them to the `bin/kernels` directory.
+There are handy aliases for the different ROM files, so you can run e.g. `make ide`; see the `kernels` rule at the beginning of the file for the full list.
-  * `source/kernel/bank5/compile.sh`: builds only the part of the kernel corresponding to the buildt-in FDISK tool and patches the ROM files in the `bin/kernels` directory with the result.
+* `source/command/msxdos`: builds `NEXTOR.SYS` and copies it to the `bin/tools` directory.
-    * `source/kernel/bank5/compile_fdisk.sh`: this one is NOT intended to be used directly, it's called by the previous two and it does the actual compilation from the FDISK source files.
-If `fdisk.dat` already exists and is newer than `fdisk.c` then it will not be compiled (and the same for `fdisk2.dat` and `fdisk2.c`).
+* `source/tools`: builds the command line tools written in assembler and copies them to the `bin/tools` directory.
-  * `source/command/msxdos.sh`: builds `NEXTOR.SYS` and copies it to the `bin/tools` directory.
+* `source/tools/C`: builds the command line tools written in C and copies them to the `bin/tools` directory.
-  * `source/tools/compile.sh`: builds the command line tools written in assembler and copies them to the `bin/tools` directory.
-To build only one of the tools pass its name as an argument (without extension).
+* `source`: this one just invokes the other four in sequence, so it builds pretty much everything.
+It supports `make clean` too.

-  * `source/tools/C/compile.sh`: builds the command line tools written in C and copies them to the `bin/tools` directory.
-To build only one of the tools pass its name as an argument (without extension).
+You may want to take a look at [this now closed pull request from Dean Netherton](https://github.com/Konamiman/Nextor/pull/79) that contains a different attempt at writing makefiles for bulding Nextor.
+It even has some nice extra features like building FDD and HDD images with Nextor, and building the `mknexrom` tool itself.

 ## Windows